 Note: This piece is fictional and is part of our satire section, A Reflective Laugh.
 Many of our pieces are inspired by real-life experiences and ideas submitted by our community, using satire to explore social and environmental issues.
 Through humour and wit, we aim to provoke thought, spark conversation and bring awareness to the complexities of the world around us.

 In an era where manifesting your dreams is all the rage, many swear by the Law of Attraction—thinking good thoughts to draw in wealth, health, love and happiness.
 But what does science have to say about this mystical concept?
-To find out, I sit down with Dr Eden Empirical, a renowned physicist with zero tolerance for pseudoscience.
+To find out, I sit down with Dr Eden Empirical, a renowned scientist with zero tolerance for pseudoscience.

 Empirical welcomes me into her lab, which is immaculately organised, with every piece of equipment in its designated place and not a paper out of order.
 "So, you want to talk about the magic of positive thinking?" she says, a smirk forming on her lips.